Guides

 | Long day performance | No major stutter after extended play | Farming sims are session games |

-If handheld play is optional for you, testing now is fine.
-If Steam Deck is the only platform you plan to use, waiting for fresh 1.0 reports is safer.
+If handheld play is optional for you, testing is simple.
+If Steam Deck is the only platform you plan to use, recent reports and a careful first-hour test matter more.

 | Situation | Better choice |